All About The Water Cycle - How Does It Work?

 Factors that Affect Precipitation

-• Prevailing Winds: winds move moist air over land
+- Prevailing Winds: winds move moist air over land

-• Presents of mountains: mountain ranges can change the path of prevailing winds and impact where precipitation falls
+- Presents of mountains: mountain ranges can change the path of prevailing winds and impact where precipitation falls

-• Seasons: sea and land breezes that change directions with the season; is known as monsoon
+- Seasons: sea and land breezes that change directions with the season; is known as monsoon.

 Interception

 Interception is where the water movement is interrupted in the various paths during transportation events over the land surface.
 This process occurs when the water is absorbed by vegetation cover and trees, absorbed into the ground, or stored in puddles and land formations such as furrows and streamlets.
-These waters can either infiltrate the soil or return to the atmosphere through evapotranspiration or evaporation.
+These waters can infiltrate the soil or return to the atmosphere through evapotranspiration or evaporation.

 The most important role of this process in the water cycle is as a rainfall reducer.
-It causes a significant amount of rainfall to be directly fed back to the atmosphere, which is not available for infiltration.
+It causes a significant amount of rainfall to be directly fed back to the atmosphere, which is unavailable for infiltration.
 Also, interception influences the spatial distribution of infiltration.
 Thus, the role of interception in the hydrological cycle is crucial.

 Infiltration